What Is Collagen?

 Collagen is a fundamental protein that acts as a crucial part to the foundation of our skin, hair, bones, joints, muscles, and other connective tissues.
 Collagen proteins account for more than 25% of the total protein content in our bodies!

 As we get older, our bodies’ natural ability to produce collagen slows down.
 This leads to wrinkled skin, thinning hair, frail bones, weaker joints, and other detriments (2, 5, 6).
-On top of aging, our lifestyle choices, like poor diet or too much sun exposure, can lead to an even further decline of our collagen production.
-Unfortunately, in todays’ modern diets, we aren’t consuming enough foods with collagen to help counteract and slow the aging process down.
+Lifestyle choices like poor diet or too much sun exposure can lead to an even further decline of collagen production.
+Unfortunately, in most modern diets, we aren’t consuming enough foods with collagen to help counteract and slow the aging process down.
 In fact, many modern lifestyle choices may actually be speeding up the aging process.

 But all is not lost!
 We can help our bodies by consuming foods that contain collagen, along with foods containing the nutrients that help promote and protect collagen in our bodies.